 The digital payments industry is becoming increasingly competitive and there are many companies in the race.
 Enable trading alerts on your mobile app so that you never miss an important development.

-Stripe’s financials pre-IPO
+What are Stripe’s financials pre-IPO?

 Why may investors be interested in Stripe?

-The company boasts on its website that 90% of adults have bought from companies using Stripe’s platform, which is used in over 35 countries and supports over 135 currency and payment methods.
+Stripe is used in over 195 countries and supports over 135 currency and payment methods.
 Stripe’s list of blue-chip clients includes Google, Amazon and Zoom.

 Does Stripe have any investors and/or investments?